alecramsay/pg/docs/_pages/baseline_workflow.md

 ---

-This page describes the workflow for generating a baseline map for a state, using the code in my [baseline repository](https://github.com/alecramsay/baseline) which in turn uses the code in Todd's [dccvt repository](https://github.com/proebsting/dccvt).
+This page describes the workflow for generating a baseline map for a state, using the code in Alec's [baseline repository](https://github.com/alecramsay/baseline) which in turn uses the code in Todd's [dccvt repository](https://github.com/proebsting/dccvt).

 ## Summary